ajaquith/securitymetrics-aws/readme.md

 For security reasons, the portions of this role that update Amazon Web Services do not execute on the remote host; these steps use the `local_action` idiom to execute on the Ansible controller workstation.
 The role:

-1. Registers a DNS `MX` record with Amazon Route 53 in the `server_domain` hosted DNS zone, with the record's name set to `server_domain` and the value set to the Elastic IP address.
+1. Registers a DNS `MX` record with Amazon Route 53 in the `public_domain` hosted DNS zone, with the record's name set to `public_domain` and the value set to the Elastic IP address.

-2. Registers a DNX `TXT` SPF record indicating that the host shown in the MX record is allowed to send mail on behalf of `server_domain`, with no other allowed sending IPs, and that any other purporting to be from `server_domain` should be rejected.
+2. Registers a DNX `TXT` SPF record indicating that the host shown in the MX record is allowed to send mail on behalf of `public_domain`, with no other allowed sending IPs, and that any other purporting to be from `public_domain` should be rejected.
 The resulting SPF syntax for the record is short and sweet: `"v=spf1 mx -all"`.

-5. Registers a DNS `TXT` record with Amazon Route 53 in the `server_domain` hosted DNS zone, with the record's name set to `server_domain` and the value set to the results of the previous step.
+5. Registers a DNS `TXT` record with Amazon Route 53 in the `public_domain` hosted DNS zone, with the record's name set to `public_domain` and the value set to the results of the previous step.

 ## The `import_archive` role